Ponali/w93-yoink/README.md

 As of right now, only version V2 is supported.
 There will be support for V3 soon, but the current version that is only accessible is an incomplete public beta, that doesn't have a boot folder or a terminal app.

 # Setting up
-As of right now, there only exist "Source" versions of Yoink, made for developpers, putting the source code of Yoink on their hard drive.
+As of right now, there only exist "Source" versions of Yoink, made for developers, putting the source code of Yoink on their hard drive.
 There currently are no Releases for this, but you can make your own Source version installer from the instructions at the end of this README file.

 Soon though, there will soon be a normal version of Yoink being a standalone minified script.